yusufibrahim254/FireFighting-Drone-Swarm/README.md

 - Scheduler.java
   - Receives events from FireIncident class through UDP
+  - Sends acknowledgement/negative acknowledgment to FireIncident if the event is valid or faulted
   - Adds the event to a queue
   - Sends the event to the DroneSubsystem and waits for response
   - If response is ACK: NO, it means there are no drones currently available